Stadium Relocation Conflicts - Battles Between Fans and Municipalities

 Ballpark Concepts and New Trends in Stadium Relocation

-In recent years, the ballpark concept has become a new trend in NPB.
+Since the early 2020s, the ballpark concept has become a defining trend in NPB.
 Nippon-Ham's ES CON Field Hokkaido was designed as a multi-use complex centered on the stadium, aiming to become a community hub that attracts people even on non-game days.
 This concept attempts to transform stadiums from mere game venues into regional landmarks.
 However, realizing ballpark concepts requires enormous investment, creating new sources of conflict including municipal financial burdens and impacts on surrounding residents.
 As teams including Rakuten in Sendai and SoftBank with their new stadium plans develop unique ballpark strategies, the relationship between stadiums and communities grows increasingly complex.
 Stadium relocation has become a public challenge requiring consensus-building across entire communities, no longer a business decision teams can make alone.